Palliative Care Delivery for Leukemia

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-Is palliative care safe for leukemia patients?
+What prior data suggests that these palliative care strategies are safe for leukemia patients?

 Areej El-Jawahri, MD